 The 50th Annual National Huckleberry Festival in Jay Oklahoma coincides with Fourth of July weekend.
-The big day of events is Saturday July 01, 2017.
+The big day of festival events is Saturday July 01, 2017.
 Venues are scattered around town.
 Go to the Oklahoma Tourism website to learn more or the Huckleberry Capital of the World Unofficial Facebook Page to see all the smiling faces.
 Lets take a look at what’s to see and do.
 I guarantee there’s at least two things on this list you’ve never done!

 See an Old Fashioned, Fire Engine Sirening (that’s a word right?), Horse Riding, Candy Throwing, Politician Waving Parade

 When’s the last time you watched the wonder and pure joy in a child’s eyes as they wait patiently, with a Wal-Mart bag turned candy collection device in hand, for a parade to begin.
 Never?
 Then its about time.

 Get Your Car Envy on at the Outdoor Car Show

 Jay, Oklahoma has become somewhat of a car aficionados paradise over the last few years.
 It started with the annual Jay Cruise Night (this year August 12, 2017) that has grown to one of the largest in the state.
 Don’t know what a Cruise Night is, think grown man toys, the biggest, brightest, prettiest.
 It’s about bragging rights but all in fun!
 At the Huckleberry Festival you get a little taste of all that, up close and personal.
 Come back in August for the big show.

 I hear ya asking, “What’s a huckleberry?”
 First off its NOT a blueberry.
 Ok, its blue and a berry, but still not a blueberry.
 It has a unique flavor.
 Think blueberry but more concentrated sweetness with a slight citrus tang.
 Try some in a recipe.